 Association with Humans

 Reindeer are also unique in that they are the only truly domesticated member of the deer family.
-Sure, humans use other deer species but only the reindeer has undergone domestication.
+Sure, humans use other species on deer farms, but only the reindeer has undergone domestication.
 For thousands of years, reindeer served as beasts of burden or were sources of food and resources.

 Reindeer are so closely linked to humans we have integrated them into our folklore during the yuletide season.
 Santa’s sleigh is pulled through the air by magical reindeer after all.